 - Multimodal Connectivity and Redundancy.
 To provide better access, projects should improve/support multimodal connectivity and redundancy.
 Redundancy of the system can also support system resiliency and emergency response goals by providing alternative routes of transport.
-By using GIS spatial tools, projects can be evaluated for providing access on freight routes from/to locations with significant freight activities (e.g., businesses, warehouses, etc.) both in terms of highway access as well as access to rail line, terminals, ports and airports. - Coordinate with Passenger Systems.
+By using GIS spatial tools, projects can be evaluated for providing access to freight generators (e.g., businesses, warehouses, etc.) both in terms of highway access as well as access to rail line, terminals, ports and airports. - Coordinate with Passenger Systems.
 Freight projects should be coordinated with the passenger transportation system in such as way that the project should also be beneficial for passenger movement, or at the very least, not conflict with passenger movement.
 For instance, on shared-use rail tracks, freight improvements should be coordinated with passenger improvements so as to maximize project benefit.
 By evaluating whether a project has shared use with passenger service, we can determine how well it is coordinated with passenger service.
-In addition, data will be compiled that show the degree that each mode in a shared-use corridor or facility contributes to delay for all users and/or safety issues (e.g., crashes involving multiple modes or incidents at rail-road crossings).
+In addition, data will be compiled that show the degree that each mode in a shared-use corridor or facility contributes to delay for all users and/or safety issues (e.g., crashes involving multiple modes or incidents at rail-road crossings). - Compatibility with Land Use Decisions.
+Freight projects should be coordinated with land use decisions to ensure that projects are not introduced in close proximity to non-compatible land uses.
+To evaluate projects, GIS spatial tools can be used to determine the proximity of the freight infrastructure to non-compatible land uses with and without the project.
+In cases where there are non-compatible land uses in proximity to freight uses, strategies will be developed that move towards more effective buffers to offset impacts due to proximity to freight uses.